3 Signs You’re Ready to Buy an Investment Property

 Every property venture needs an investment strategy, so before you move forward, make sure you’ve created this.
-Your investment strategy will look at things like long-term goals and work out the steps you should take to achieve these, contemplating whether you’re going to focus on buy to let or just buy to sell, and factoring in all the costs that come with investing along with any potential pitfalls.
+Your investment strategy will look at things like long-term goals.
+Work out the steps you should take to achieve these, contemplating whether you’re going to focus on buy to let or just buy to sell, and factoring in all the costs that come with investing along with any potential pitfalls.
 For instance, if you know that you’re investing in order to save for retirement, you should work out how much you could potentially be making from your investment each month, and think about what percentage of this you want to put into your savings.
-You also need to establish an exit strategy which is a plan on how and when you’ll sell your property later in life to ensure you benefit from the highest return on investment.
+You also need to establish an exit strategy.
+This is a plan on how and when you’ll sell your property later in life to ensure you benefit from the highest return on investment.

 Thinking of Buying a Property?